rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 Application level
 =================

-The following techniques deal with probing and client-side environment to detect and/or prevent automation.
+The following techniques deal with probing the client-side environment (typically a web browser) to detect and/or prevent automation.

 JS environment checking
 -----------------------